Reusing precast concrete for a circular economy

 September 6, 2024

-ReCreate representatives from Sweden, Erik Stenberg and Helena Westerlind, and project coordinator from Finland, Satu Huuhka, are preparing to exhibit the project in the Tallin Architecture Biennale 2024.
-Description taken from the official website of the exhibition: “7th Tallinn Architecture Biennale (TAB) will be titled “RESOURCES FOR A FUTURE” and curated by Anhelina L. Starkova, […]
+ReCreate representatives from Sweden, Erik Stenberg and Helena Westerlind, project coordinator from Finland, Satu Huuhka, and Eetu Lehmusvaara (TAU) are preparing to exhibit the project in the Tallin Architecture Biennale 2024.
+Description taken from the official website of the exhibition: “7th Tallinn Architecture Biennale (TAB) will be titled “RESOURCES FOR A FUTURE” and curated by […]

 August 30, 2024